nitishkumar9999/simple_editor/README.md

 ## 2. The DSL

 I use EndeavourOS.
 Most of my workflow is command-based, and I have always found that way of working faster and more natural than reaching for a mouse or remembering which button does what.
-When I started writing longer documents I kept running into the same frustration with markdown — I had to stop and think about the syntax.
+I was using pulldown-cmark for my website and working on getting markdown to render correctly.
+The more I worked with it the more the syntax bothered me — not as a reader but as someone building with it.
 Is it `**` or `*` for bold?
 Does this list need a blank line before it?
 Does this heading need a space after the hash?
-Every one of those moments breaks the flow of writing.
+The rules are inconsistent across implementations and the syntax itself has no clear structure you can reason about.

 I also did not like editors that put formatting buttons at the top.
 You write something, then move your hand to click bold, then come back and find your cursor.
 That friction adds up.

 So I designed a syntax around commands, because commands are what I know.
 Every block starts with `$CMD`.
 You type it and keep going.
 There is no ambiguity — a block command starts a line, an inline command lives inside quotes.
 That is the entire rule.
 You learn it once and you never think about it again.

 The other thing I wanted was for the document to be readable in the editor while you type it — not just in the preview.
 With command prefixes, every line tells you what it is. `$H2 - Title` is obviously a heading. `$BQ` followed by indented lines is obviously a block quote.
 You do not need the preview to understand what you are writing.

+There are keyboard shortcuts for things like table navigation and indentation.
+But one thing I noticed while building this is that the commands themselves are faster than shortcuts in most cases.
+With markdown you need shortcuts because the syntax is hard to remember and slow to type.
+With `$CMD` you just type the command and move on.
+The shortcut and the syntax are the same thing.

 ### Block commands